gloveboxes/prompt_flow_workshop/docs/workshop.md

 Follow these steps to retrieve the product and customer information:

-1. **Close the Visual Editor tab to avoid issues with the next steps.**
+1. **Close the Visual editor tab to avoid issues with the next steps.**
 1. From VS Code, navigate to the **workshop** folder and open the **flow.dag.yaml** file.
 The file contains the YAML representation of the Prompt Flow.
 1. Replace the existing flow with the following YAML.